Ilweran/manage_network_namespaces/README.md

 vlan.201 201 192.168.200.1/31
 The structure of the file is this: device    vlan_id    ip_address/mask
 The script parses the file and either adds a netns or re-configures exsisting one.
-Deleting network namespaces is currently no supported - this functionality will be added in one of the next commits.
+Deleting network namespaces is currently not supported - this functionality will be added in one of the next commits.